 This month, the SF Giants have 11 exciting home games scheduled.
 Head over to gorgeous AT&T Park by the water in the SoMa District to watch them take on the Minnesota Twins, Kansas City Royals, New York Mets, and Colorado Rockies.

 This June, you'll have the chance to catch one of three popular operas.
 The first is Verdi's masterpiece Rigoletto, which runs from May 31 to July 1.
 The second is Mozart's classic Don Giovanni, which runs from June 4 - 30.
 The final summer opera is the moving La Boheme, which runs from June 10 - July 2.
 All performances are at the War Memorial Opera House in the Civic Center District.

 Tickets: On sale now for all shows

 Did you know that you can save big on your trip to SF with a pocket-sized discount pass?
-The CityPASS gives you free admission to: either the the Aquarium of the Bay or the Monterey Bay Aquarium, either the Exploratorium or the de Young Museum, and the California Academy of Sciences.
+The CityPASS gives you free admission to the Aquarium of the Bay, either the Exploratorium or the de Young Museum, and the California Academy of Sciences.